johannesippen/johannesippen.com/concept/brauncore-phone.md

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-entertainer.jpg)

-third phone dedicated to watch & play

-bigger chipset & higher frame rate
+The final device of the Brauncore lineup is dedicated to watch & play.
+The Entertainer comes with a bigger chipset, allowing for a higher framerate and a more fluent playing experience.
+It is the perfect device for casual or core gamers, as well as travellers, enabling them to enjoy a movie or a show on the go.

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-entertainer-detail.jpg)

-dedicated button set that adapts to most horizontal console games, but can also be used in a vertical way
+The dedicated button set adapts to most horizontal console games, but can also be used in a portrait orientation, improving the player experience for casual or classic arcade games.

+When flipped to the top, the button sets works as quick access to control video playback.

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-entertainer-use.jpg)